whataboutpets/minimal-mistakes/_posts/cats/2019-02-11-how-to-get-rid-of-cat-allergies.md

 Cat allergen is found in urine.

-At this point you probably realize that the litter box should be off-limits to an allergy sufferer.
+At this point you probably realize that the litter box is a prime source of allergens.

+So here's the deal:

+Keep the box in a separate room and clean it regularly.

+Wear gloves and a dust mask when cleaning, and handle the task outside whenever possible.

+Or even better ask someone who is not allergic to change the litter.

+And that was just the beginning…

+…but that's for another post.

 ## 29. Spay or Neuter